MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/migrate-from-azurerm-to-az.md

 > 6.x or later instead.
 PowerShell Core and PowerShell 5.1 for Windows use different module libraries,
 > so there will be no conflicts.
 You can still [enable aliases](#enable-azurerm-compatibility-aliases) in PowerShell Core.

-## Install the Azure PowerShell Az module
+## Install the Az PowerShell module

 The first step is to install the Az module on your platform.
 When you install Az, it's recommended that you uninstall AzureRM.
 In the following steps, you'll learn how to keep running your existing scripts and enable compatibility for old cmdlet names.

-To install the Azure PowerShell Az module, follow the instructions in [Install the Az module](install-az-ps.md).
+To install the Az PowerShell module, follow the instructions in [Install the Az module](install-az-ps.md).

 > [!NOTE]
 > At this point, you might want to run the [Uninstall-AzureRM](/powershell/module/az.accounts/uninstall-azurerm)